Skip to content

 How to take part

-2. Mentors will be the point of contact with the Astro Pi team and will receive information via their Mission Hub.
+• Mentors will be the point of contact with the Astro Pi team and will receive information via their Mission Hub.

-3. When mentors register for Mission Zero, they will receive a unique classroom code.
+• When mentors register for Mission Zero, they will receive a unique classroom code.
 All teams that are supervised by the same mentor will use the same classroom code when submitting their entries.
 Please note that you cannot use your classroom code from last year, and will need to register for a new classroom code.

-4. There is no limit to the number of entries a school or club can submit, but each student or young person can only enter once, either individually or as part of a team.
+• There is no limit to the number of entries a school or club can submit, but each student or young person can only enter once, either individually or as part of a team.

-5. Teams complete their program using the step-by-step guide and follow the steps to submit their entry using the classroom code.
+• Teams complete their program using the step-by-step guide and follow the steps to submit their entry using the classroom code.
 Teams will need to provide each team member’s first name and their team name.
 This is what will appear on your certificate, so please make sure this information is correct.
 Please do not include team members’ surnames.
 Please note that a program cannot be changed once it has been submitted.

-6. Mentors can view their teams’ details and a link to a snapshot of their programs from their Mission Hub.
+• Once teams have submitted their programs, mentors will be able to view their teams’ details and a link to a snapshot of their programs from their Mission Hub.

-8. Mentors will receive official Mission Zero certificates for each team that submitted an entry using their classroom code, by logging in to their Mission Hub.
-We will notify you in June 2024 when the certificates are available to download.
+Mentors will receive official Mission Zero certificates for each team that submitted an entry using their classroom code, by logging in to their Mission Hub.
+We will notify you in June 2025 when the certificates are available to download.

 Please note: